clickhouse-elixir/clickhouse_ecto/README.md

        pool_size: 30
 ```

-Do not forget to add :clickhouse_ecto and :clickhousex to your
+Do not forget to add :clickhouse_ecto and :ClickhouseEcto to your
 applications:

 ```elixir